vlrjarsenev-ux/Seren-app/terms.md

 ## 1. Acceptance of Terms

-By using the **Wellbeing App** ("App"), you agree to these Terms of Use.
+By using the **Seren App** ("App"), you agree to these Terms of Use.
 If you do not agree with any provision, please do not use the App.

 ---

 ## 2. Description of Service

-**Wellbeing App** is a mobile application for daily self-care and wellness, including:
+**Seren App** is a mobile application for daily self-care and wellness, including:

 - "I'm okay" button for daily check-ins
 - Gratitude journal